jvazquez1980/jvazquez1980/README.md

 # Hello, I'm Javier Vázquez Taboada 👋

 ## 🚀 About Me
-I'm a Senior Quality Engineer at Exoticca.
+I'm a Senior Specialist Quality Engineer at Exoticca.
 I bring a wealth of technical expertise and experience to the table, specializing in advanced testing methodologies and automation techniques.
 My proficiency with tools like Cypress+Typescript, along with extensive experience in unit testing and automation testing, enables me to ensure the delivery of robust and high-quality software solutions.

 ## 🛠 Technical Skills
 Cypress | Typescript | Unit Testing | Automation Testing | Selenium | Playwright